apache/skywalking/docs/en/FAQ/vnode.md

 # What is VNode?
-In the trace page, sometimes, people could there are nodes named **VNode** as the span name, and there is no attribute for this span.
+In the trace page, sometimes, people could find there are nodes named **VNode** as the span name, and there is no attribute for this span.

 **VNode** is created by the UI itself, rather than reported from the agent or tracing SDK.
 It represents there are some